DeactivatedWhatSoever/NSL/me/effective_debugging.md

 * Set up a fast automated build and deployment process.
 * Minimize the time it takes for your tests to fail.

+## Automate Complex Testing Scenarios
+Automating complex testing scenarios with scripting languages.
+Actually put a language executor inside the C language and invoke those scripting language methods over there, which is pretty cool.
+All this item shows you is the progress of doing that.
+Complex -> Simplify with scripting languages.

+### Things to Remember
+* Automate the execution of complex test cases through the use of a scripting language.

 #reading/books